 What It Does: Strengthens your chest, triceps and shoulders

 How to Do It: Kneeling on a mat or rug, place your hands on the floor and position them in line with your chest, a little wider than shoulder-width apart.
 Tuck your toes underneath you and press back into your heels until your whole body is lifted off the floor.
-Keep your abdominals engaged to avoid a sagging back.
+Keep your abdominals engaged to avoid sagging your back.
 Slowly bend your elbows, lowering your chest between your hands, and then press down to rise back up again.
 Repeat up to 15 times; complete two to three sets.

 To make this exercise easier, drop your knees to the floor, keeping your feet in the air.
 You can increase the challenge by lifting one foot off the ground or lowering yourself more slowly.

-Be careful not to… lift your hips.
+Be Careful Not To: lift your hips.
 Maintaining a straight line through your spine is key to properly working your upper body.

 Overhead Shoulder Press

 What It Does: Strengthens your shoulders and triceps

 How to Do It: Start in a staggered stance, with one leg forward and the other leg behind you, to keep your back stable and safe.
 Hold a dumbbell in each hand (choose a weight that challenges, not overtaxes you).
 Bring your hands up to ear level, palms facing forward and elbows slightly in front of you.
 Press your arms up overhead, and then lower them back down to ear level.
 Complete three sets of 10 to 15 reps for each arm.